 Susan Jeffers is the illustrator of such distinguished picture books as Three Jovial Huntsmen, a Caldecott Honor Book; Rachel Field’s Hitty; and the ABBY Award-winning Brother Eagle, Sister Sky, which was also a New York Times best-seller.

-Robert Lee Frost was born in San Francisco in 1874.
+Robert Frost was born in San Francisco in 1874.
 When he was ten, his father died and he and his mother moved to New England.
-He attended school at Dartmouth and Harvard, worked in a mill, taught, and took… More about Robert Frost
+He attended school at Dartmouth and Harvard, worked in a mill, taught, and took up farming,… More about Robert Frost